Earthfile reference

 END

-Options
+#### Options

 The list of separators to use when tokenizing the output of the expression.
-If unspecified, the separator list defaults to [tab], [new line] and [space] (\t\n ).
+If unspecified, the separator list defaults to `[tab]`, `[new line]` and `[space]` (`\t\n` ).

-Same as RUN --privileged.
+Same as [`RUN --privileged`](#privileged).

-Same as RUN --ssh.
+Same as [`RUN --ssh`](#ssh).

-Same as RUN --no-cache.
+Same as [`RUN --no-cache`](#no-cache).

-Same as RUN --mount <mount-spec>.
+Same as [`RUN --mount <mount-spec>`](#mount-less-than-mount-spec-greater-than).

-Same as RUN --secret <env-var>=<secret-id>.
+Same as [`RUN --secret <env-var>=<secret-id>`](#secret-less-than-env-var-greater-than-less-than-secret-id-greater-than).

 WAIT